decentralizedthoughts/decentralizedthoughts.github.io/start-here.markdown

 What was the [first blockchain (or how to timestamp a digital document)](/2020-07-05-the-first-blockchain-or-how-to-time-stamp-a-digital-document/)?

-What is [Nakamoto Consensus](/2021-10-15-Nakamoto-Consensus/)?
-How do you [prove Nakamoto Consensus is secure](/2023-10-30-Analysis-Nakamoto/)?

 Do proof-of-work blockchains need any [setup assumptions?](/2019-07-18-do-bitcoin-and-ethereum-have-any-trusted-setup-assumptions/)?

 What does [checkpointing a blockchain](/2019-09-13-dont-trust-checkpoint/) mean?

-What is the problem of [selfish mining](/2020-02-26-selfish-mining/)?

 The simplest L2 solution is a [payment channel](/2019-10-25-payment-channels-are-just-a-two-person-bfs-smr-systems/).